rustwasm/wasm-bindgen/guide/src/reference/optimize-size.md

 # Optimizing for Size with `wasm-bindgen`

-The Rust and WebAssembly Working Group's [Game of Life tutorial][gol] has an excellent section on [shrinking wasm code size][size], but there's a few `wasm-bindgen`-specific items to mention as well!
+The Rust and WebAssembly Working Group's [Game of Life tutorial][gol] has an excellent section on [shrinking Wasm code size][size], but there's a few `wasm-bindgen`-specific items to mention as well!

 First and foremost, `wasm-bindgen` is designed to be lightweight and a "pay only